Last Updated on February 7, 2021 by Dave Tudor

 - The price

-- There’s no doubt it’s popular but you definitely get what you pay for
+- This acoustic electric bass may be popular – but you definitely get what you pay for

 - No hard case or gig bag provided but here’s something that will do the job